ericselin/ericselin/today-i-learned.md

 ```

 This works flawlessly in type checking and IntelliSense.
 This uses [generics](https://www.typescriptlang.org/docs/handbook/generics.html) and [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) and is pretty darn cool!

+# Ditching the online store in Shopify is hard

+Shopify apps use products for different things, e.g. sending out emails after purchase and syncing products with data feeds of different sorts.
+This becomes pretty hard to manage when the "online store" is a separate static site and not the default Shopify version.
+One needs to carefully migrate apps and services to use URLs from the new site, and delete apps which only relate to the frontend.

+While the online store cannot be deleted (on plans higher than "Lite"), it's possible to password protect the site, or `noindex` the whole site.
+Regardless of the method used, no apps should use the "online store URLs" from Shopify.
+This is especially important so that search engines don't get a hold of the deprecated URLs.

+**This migration needs to be part of the overall strategy.**